-Our aim is to preserve the original interview as much as possible while adhering to our editorial standards.
+Our goal with these interviews is to present them in their original form while adhering to our editorial standards.
 We edit out repetitions, production talk and some unverifiable claims.
 We omit sections where an interview subject has gone off the record.
-We remove factual errors or, when a fact is in dispute, annotate the transcript to reflect that dispute.
-We also conduct a legal review to ensure that the interview content does not violate libel or privacy laws.
+We remove factual errors, or, when a fact is in dispute, annotate the transcript to reflect that dispute.
+We also conduct a legal review to ensure the interview content does not violate libel or privacy laws.

-So far, the Transparency Project has enhanced these FRONTLINE investigations:
+The Transparency Project includes interviews from these FRONTLINE investigations:

-For Amazon Empire (2020) we published excerpts of 11 video interviews.
+Amazon Empire (2020): extended excerpts of 11 video interviews

-For Trump’s Showdown: The Interactive Film (2018) we implemented a new design, making it easier to navigate between the film and the source material in more than 60 original interviews.
+Trump’s Showdown: The Interactive Film (2018): an experiment making it easier to navigate between the film and the source material in more than 60 original interviews

-For Putin’s Revenge (2017) FRONTLINE created “The Putin Files,” an interactive archive of all 56 interviews conducted for the two-part documentary series.
-The collective interviews have been viewed more than 2 million times.
+Putin’s Revenge (2017): “The Putin Files,” an interactive archive of all 56 interviews conducted for the two-part documentary series

 FRONTLINE’s commitment to publishing interviews is nothing new; we’ve been putting transcripts online since 1996, in the early days of the internet.
 Transparency and accountability are important parts of our journalistic guidelines.

 For more information, contact Philip Bennett, FRONTLINE’s special projects editor.